nlnzcollservices/podcast-collector/documentation/Technical_Documentation_for _Podcast_Processing.md

 ## Usage Examples

 ### Typical Use Cases
-Script should be run between Thursday and Monday.
+The script should be run between Thursday and Monday.

 ### User Interaction
-System takes podcast dictionary (podcast_dic.py) and
+The system takes a podcast dictionary (`podcast_dic.py`) as input.

 ## Maintenance and Support

 ### Updating Scripts
-All updated should be tested with pytest or similar.
+All updates should be tested with pytest or a similar tool.

 ### Common Issues and Troubleshooting
-See existing errors and solutions [here](error_solution.txt)
+See existing errors and solutions [here](error_solution.txt).

 ## Security Aspects
-Script is checking downloaded files.
+The script checks downloaded files.
-Currently disabled verification during to avoid SSL errors.
+Currently, verification is disabled to avoid SSL errors.

 ### Data Handling
-Describe how sensitive data is handled and any security measures in place to protect it.
+The podcast data is open access, and the library can process it and deliver it to everyone using the library website.
+However, usage for public services should be assessed due to copyright issues.

 ### Access Control
-Explain how access to the system is controlled and who has permission to make changes.
+The script is located in the Cascade LD_working folder and could be accessible to any team member with Cascade access.

 ## Future Development
+Updates will be made based on requests or technical needs.
+The script could be wrapped into a GUI.

 ### Planned Improvements
-Outline any planned upgrades or features that may be added to the system.
+There are no current plans.
+Changes will be made as needed.

 ### Contribution Guidelines
-If open to contributions, provide guidelines on how others can contribute to the system.